- Same-Day Processing

 File Your Articles of Incorporation

 You cannot file the Articles of Incorporation online.
 You must submit a paper copy.
 The Secretary of State charges $125 altogether to get started (a $100 fee for the articles, $20 for the Initial Statement of Information, and a $5 disclosure fee).
-Incorporation processing can take up to 14 business days, but there are expediting options available for documents hand delivered to the California Secretary of State’s Sacramento office.
+Incorporation processing can take up to 20 business days for mailed filings and 12 days for walk-in filings.
+However, there are expediting options available for documents hand delivered to the California Secretary of State’s Sacramento office.

 File Initial Statement of Information